-- Difficulty breathing occurs
+- Trouble breathing occurs

 - Wheezing occurs

-- Cough lasts over 3 weeks
+- Cough lasts more than 3 weeks

 - Your child becomes worse

-And remember, contact your doctor if your child develops any of the "When to Call Your Doctor" symptoms.
+Remember!
+Contact your doctor if your child develops any of the "When to Call Your Doctor" symptoms.

 - American Academy of Pediatrics, Committee on Drugs Use of codeine- and dextromethorphan-containing cough remedies in children.
 Pediatrics.
 1997;99:918-919